MelBoardman/milestone-project-1/README.md

 Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
+You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them
-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 DEPLOYMENT

 For this project I have used GitHub pages to deploy the site.